cicirello/.github/CONTRIBUTING.md

 1. First, check whether there already is an open issue for your bug.
 2. If an open issue for your bug doesn't already exist, then submit an issue.
 3. Please include enough detail to reproduce the issue.
+4. Please choose the relevant issue template when prompted.

 ## Feature Requests

 Requests for new functionality or enhancements to existing functionality can also be submitted via the Issues tab.
 Just like with bug reports, please verify that there isn't already an existing issue covering the same request.
+Please choose the relevant issue template when prompted.

 ## Requirements for All Pull Requests